Desapressad0x/telegram-protected-videos/README.md

 tutorial:

-1. upload the script to tampermonkey or someother userscript manager.
+1. upload the script to tampermonkey or another userscript manager.
-2. go to telegram, open a video and press F2.
+2. go to telegram, open up a video and press F2.
 3. profit!